Start9Labs/vaultwarden-startos/docs/instructions.md

 8. Click “Submit”.
 You're all set!
 Now you can log in with your email address and password.

-## Important!!

-Vaultwarden on the Embassy is a _self-hosted_ password manager, which means your passwords physically live on your Embassy.
-Be sure to create backups and keep them safe.
-If you lose your Embassy or uninstall Vaultwarden, and you have not made a backup, all your passwords will be lost forever.

-## System Administrator Portal
+## Admin Portal

-This portal enables you to configure environment settings, edit users, edit organizations and check version information.
+This portal enables you to configure environment settings, enable or disable new signups, edit users, edit organizations, and more.
 To use the admin portal:

-1. Copy the admin token from `Properties`
+1. Copy your `admin token` from "Properties" in your Embassy Vaultwarden.
-2. Navigate to your Vaultwarden Tor address + `/admin` ie. `http://<your_vaultwarden_tor_address>.onion/admin`
+2. Navigate to your Vaultwarden addres with "/admin" siffixed. e.g. `http://<your_vaultwarden_address>/admin`
-3. Paste the admin token into the input field to login to the admin dashboard.
+3. Authenticate with you admin token copied in step 1.